The color red in the 4-color personality test

 What makes someone red?

-How does red react to stress?
+How does a red personality react to stress?

 When someone with a red personality style is stressed, they can become dominant or even aggressive.
 They can be impatient and get irritated quickly if things don't move fast enough.
 Stress often arises when they feel they are losing control or not getting the recognition they expect.